dikortis/LetsTalkETC/Episodes/Episode_5.md

-presidential election there was a little widget on the page that showed the likelihood of one or the other candidate winning the election yeah did you check out that that widget
+presidential election there was a little widget on the page that showed the likelihood of one or the other candidate winning the election did you check out that that widget